OctopusDeploy/docs/src/pages/docs/security/users-and-teams/auditing/index.md

 ## Archived audit logs {#archived-audit-events}

 :::div{.hint}
-The audit log retention functionality was gradually made available to **Cloud** customers from **Octopus 2023.1** onwards.
+The audit log retention functionality is available from **Octopus 2023.3** onwards.

-Audit log retention will be made available to self-hosted customers later in 2023.
-However, from **Octopus 2022.3** onwards, self-hosted customers will be able to change the **Event retention days** configuration, allowing you to adjust to your preferred retention period prior to retention archiving audit logs.
 :::

 Audit log entries can require a significant amount of database space to store, degrading overall system performance.
 For this reason, Octopus Server applies a retention policy to automatically archive audit log entries older than the configured number of days and remove them from the database.
 The retention period can be configured via **Configuration ➜ Settings ➜ Event Retention**.
 The location of the archived audit log files can be changed via **Configuration ➜ Settings ➜ Server Folders**.